Layr-Labs/eigenlayer-docs/static/llms.md

 - [Developer Resources](developers/Reference/resources): We are in the process of updating our samples, SDKs, and the EigenLayer CLI to include Rewards and Slashing capabilities.
 The samples, SDKs, and CLI will be
 - [Keys and Signatures](eigenlayer/concepts/keys-and-signatures): In the EigenLayer ecosystem, signatures play a crucial role in ensuring the integrity and authenticity of operations.
 - [Allocation and Deallocation](eigenlayer/concepts/operator-sets/allocation-deallocation): Allocations
-- [Operator Sets Overview](eigenlayer/concepts/operator-sets/operator-sets-concept): ELIP-002 Slashing via Unique Stake & Operator Sets introduced Operator Sets.
+- [Operator Sets Overview](eigenlayer/concepts/operator-sets/operator-sets-concept): ELIP-006 Redistributable Slashing introduced Redistributable Operator Sets.
 - [Strategies and Magnitudes](eigenlayer/concepts/operator-sets/strategies-and-magnitudes): ELIP-002 Slashing via Unique Stake & Operator Sets introduced Operator Sets.
 - [Earners, Claimers, and Reward Recipients](eigenlayer/concepts/rewards/earners-claimers-recipients): Earners are addresses that accrue Rewards within the EigenLayer ecosystem and are Stakers, Operators, or in the case of refunds,
 - [Programmatic Incentives Split](eigenlayer/concepts/rewards/pi-split): Programmatic Incentives are EIGEN tokens minted by the EigenLayer protocol to Stakers and Operators.